Electronic manifolds for extrapolative alloy discovery: Data Curation and Design Space

 \section{Data Curation and Design Space}

 This study investigates the quaternary Al-Nb-Ti-Zr refractory HEA system, spanning a large compositional space defined by:

 This discrete set yields a total of 6,545 unique structures when including elemental, binary, ternary, and quaternary compositions, and 4,495 alloys when restricted to the quaternary space.
-To validate the extrapolative transferability of the model, we leverage the distinct 7-component domain ($\mathcal{D}_7$), defined by the set:
+To validate the extrapolative transferability of the model, we leverage the distinct 7-component domain ($\mathcal{D}_7$) which contains 12012 unique compositions, defined by the set:

 The ground truth values for bulk modulus and alloy formation energy were obtained from the converged DFT dataset established by Barry et al.\cite{barry_voxelized_2023, barry_voxelized_2020}.
 Note that the alloy formation energies were available only for $\mathcal{D}_4$.